New Home Decor Store Taps into the Past

 "We didn’t want to have just a typical antique store," Lee says.
 "We wanted to be a store that offers things for anyone’s taste."

-Lee says their vintage or vintage-inspired items are things that remind them of something that can be an heirloom or from a past decade or era.
+Lee says their vintage and vintage-inspired items remind them of heirlooms from past decades or eras.
 The women have been collecting vintage items from estate auctions, flea markets, yard sales and consignment shops for years.

 “Vintage items make up a significant part of our inventory since that’s where we all get the most inspiration,” Lee says.
 “We go off of intuition and pick up the items that speak to us and our aesthetic.”